 To guide your data strategy kite, Rita suggests setting big symbols.
 What do your team see when you show up day-to-day?
 How are your actions and words interpreted?

 Many execs put together grandiose sounding vision statements.
 But unless your team sees you living and breathing the vision, they won’t be taken along for the ride.
-As my dad always said “Actions speak louder than words”.
+As my dad always said, “Actions speak louder than words”.
 Make sure you walk the talk.

 How do we fly this kite?

 So, you’ve created your data strategy.
 You’ve used the kite analogy to get everything in balance.
-But once it’s airborne you’ll need to keen an eye on things and make sure it performs as you expect.
+But once it’s airborne you’ll need to keep an eye on things and make sure it performs as you expect.

 When you’ve got everything in tight alignment, the strategy will fly.
-Your people will know what they need to do, how they should do it, where you’re going and how to adjust on route.
+Your people will know what they need to do, how they should do it, where you’re going and how to adjust en route.

 When you’ve just launched, or need to change your strategy, it’s going to feel fragile.
 It takes time for people to adopt your new ways of working.
 Therefore you should expect a little turbulence, and for things to feel misaligned after a big change.